How Organizations Will Act in 2017 on Their Security Programs

 For instance, if you have a robust policy that aligns with ISO certification requirements, it doesn’t confirm that the policy would help in improving your security systems.

-Moreover, organizations end up going through a lot of red tape and paperwork to obtain an ISO certificate.
+Moreover, organizations end up going through a lot of red tape and paperwork to obtain an ISO certification.
 Companies have soon realized that these ISO certifications are pretty much like diet pills, which take a long time and essentially make your organization fatter.

 In my opinion, these experiences of different organizations will ultimately result in decreasing adoptions of these programs and frameworks compared to what we have seen in the past.